quassy/prefect/docs/core/concepts/secrets.md

 - `Secret` tasks, which are special tasks that can be used in your flow when working with sensitive information.
 Unlike regular tasks, `Secret` tasks are designed to access sensitive information at runtime and use a special `SecretResult` to ensure the results are not stored.
 - The `prefect.client.secrets` API, which provides a lower-level interface for working with sensitive information.
 This API can be used where tasks are unavailable, including notifications, state handlers, and result handlers.

 The most common case for secrets is to authenticate to third-party systems.
-For more information on best practices to do so, see our deployment recipe on [Third Party Authentication](../../orchestration/recipes/third_party_auth.md).
+For more information on best practices to do so, see our deployment recipe on [Third Party Authentication](/orchestration/recipes/third_party_auth/).

-!!! tip Keep secrets secret!
+!!! tip "Keep secrets secret!"
     Though Prefect takes steps to ensure that `Secret` objects do not reveal sensitive information, other tasks may not be so careful.
 Once a secret value is loaded into your flow, it can be used for any purpose.
 Please use caution anytime you are working with sensitive data.